tinode/tindroid/README.md

 ## Not done yet:

 * End-to-end encryption.
+* No voice or video messages.
+No video or audio calling.
 * No support for switching between multiple backends.
 * Mentions, hashtags.
 * Previews not generated for videos, audio, links or docs.